ansys/pymapdl/doc/source/contribution_and_api/building_example.rst

 Dynamic examples
 ----------------

-They are based on Python files and must be run under 3 minutes.
+The dynamic examples are based on Python files and must be able to run in under three minutes.

-They are in the ``examples`` directory inside this repository.
+They are in the ``examples`` directory in this repository.

 Example: `2d_plate_with_a_hole.py <https://github.com/pyansys/pymapdl/blob/main/examples/00-mapdl-examples/2d_plate_with_a_hole.py>`_

-It is published on the following link:
+Here is a link to this dynamic example:
 `MAPDL 2D Plane Stress Concentration Analysis <https://mapdl.docs.pyansys.com/examples/gallery_examples/00-mapdl-examples/2d_plate_with_a_hole.html#sphx-glr-examples-gallery-examples-00-mapdl-examples-2d-plate-with-a-hole-py>`_

-They will be executed and the mention **Total running time of the script** will appear at the end of the document.
+When an example is executed, **Total running time of the script** appears at the end of the document.

 Static examples
 ---------------

-They are based on RST files and will not be executed.
+Static examples are based on RST files and are not executed.

 They are in the ``doc\source`` directory.

 Example: `krylov_example.rst <https://raw.githubusercontent.com/pyansys/pymapdl/main/doc/source/examples/extended_examples/Krylov/krylov_example.rst>`_

-It is published on the following link: `Harmonic analysis using the frequency-sweep Krylov method <https://mapdl.docs.pyansys.com/examples/extended_examples/Krylov/krylov_example.html>`_
+Here is a link to this static example: `Harmonic analysis using the frequency-sweep Krylov method <https://mapdl.docs.pyansys.com/examples/extended_examples/Krylov/krylov_example.html>`_

 Semi-dynamic examples
 ---------------------

-They are RST files which execute Python code using this RST directive:
+Semi-dynamic exampels are RST files that execute Python code using this RST directive:

 .. code:: bash